NOW IS THE TIME TO LIVE UNITED

 United Way's internal team is assessing the situation daily and following all recommendations from the World Health Organization (WHO), U.S. Centers for Disease Control and Prevention (CDC), and Health Services.

 Agency partners: Please keep us informed of any program challenges that may result from this situation.
 Our team is here to help and will continue reaching out with ongoing updates.
-If you have added any services or adjusted an existing program, please also email 2-1-1 so they may stay up to date.

 Donors and partner businesses: We appreciate your continued investment in United Way's work to drive strategic impact in the health, education, and financial stability of everyone in our community.